Bachelor of Nursing/Bachelor of Psychological Science

 Undergraduate degree

-Develop knowledge in human behaviour, gain real-world skills through clinical placements and graduate ready for work as a registered nurse.
+Develop knowledge in human behaviour, gain real-world skills through professional experience placements and graduate ready for work as a registered nurse.

 4 years full-time